Flat Roof Installation

 Pitched Roof System

 This roof type can be found on a variety of commercial-sized buildings including warehouses and agricultural barns.
-A pitched roof system lays close to the roof, working with its existing structure.
+With a pitched roof installation, the array lays close to the roof, working with its existing structure.
 It is a great option for sleek design and unobstructed solar capture.

 The three different types of pitched-roof installations are: